 Several key ideas emerged throughout the design process:

 SCOPE: 250,000 SF Each

-The schools are designed to be comprehensive high schools without specialized areas of study nor specific delivery models (such as Career and Technical Education, STEM, or International Baccalaureate).
+The schools are designed as comprehensive high schools with neither specialized areas of study nor specific delivery models (such as Career and Technical Education, STEM, or International Baccalaureate).
 Early in the process, the Building’s Concept Statement arose as, “Connected to Nature.”
 This concept is represented most evidently by the school’s 36,000-square-foot Outdoor ‘Learning Park’ that anchors the building and serves as a central focal point of the school.
-Additionally, through the use of narrow building floor plates, no occupants throughout the building would ever be far from views or access to a secure, pristine, outdoor natural area.
+Additionally, through the use of narrow building floor plates, no occupants within the building are ever far from views or access to a secure, outdoor natural area.
 This design encourages a connection between building occupants and nature.
 An equally important and concurrent theme that the design team explored was the concept of “Two Hands,” wherein the metaphoric ‘hands’ (academic cores) flank the Outdoor Learning Park and represent the middle school and high school programs, symbolizing how these two programs relate to one other around the “Connected to Nature” Design Concept.

-The school is much more open than a traditional building and has an open media center.
-A learning stair is located in the commons and a new, flexible theater concept was explored.
-The theater was designed to function as a more multi-purpose space without fixed components so that it can be used for a wider variety of purposes.
+The school is more open than a traditional building and has an open media center.
+A learning stair is located in the commons and a new, flexible theater concept was designed.
+The theater functions as a multi-purpose space without fixed components so that it can be used for a wider variety of purposes.
 The stage and theater itself are all located on one level, with all-retractable seating so the space can accommodate a variety of uses when not hosting performances.